getAlby/oauth2server/README.md

 	- You will need a `client_id` and a `client_secret`.
 For regtest, you can use `test_client` and `test_secret`.
 	- `response_type` should always be `code`.
 	- For the possible `scope`'s, see below.
 These should be space-seperated (url-encoded space: `%20`).
+	- Other optional form parameters are `code_challenge` and `code_challenge_method`, to be used for pure browser-based and mobile-based apps where the confidentiality of the client secret cannot be guaranteed.
+See below.
 	- `$login` and `$password` should be your LNDHub login and password.
   The response should be a `302 Found` with the `Location` header equal to the redirect URL with the code in it:
 	`Location: localhost:8080/client_app?code=YOUR_CODE`